Andrew-Kil/connect-four/README.md

 - 4 in a row
   - vertically, horizontally, diagonally

+tie-condition:
+- 42 turns have been played with no 4 in a row win conditions

 ## to-do

 logic:
 - add diagonal win conditions
   - atm it only accounts for downwards diagonals (left to right); need to add upwards diagonals (left to right)
-- refactor diagonal win condtions
+- refactor diagonal win conditions
+- update win conditions to consider tie

 ui:
 - replace O with empty